* GDP, jobless claims raise expectations of Fed tapering

 Still, the Japanese bourse is up 8 percent since early November, and 46 percent on the year so far.

-The dollar faded to below 103.00 yen, giving investors an excuse to book profits on the market’s gains.
+The dollar faded to below 103.00 yen, giving investors an excuse to book profits.

-In commodities, spot gold edged back to below $1,233 an ounce, giving up some of Wednesday’s 1.7 percent rally.
+In commodities markets, spot gold fell 1 percent to below $1,230 an ounce after Wednesday’s 1.7 percent rally.

-U.S. crude added 56 cents to $97.75, on top of a 1.2 percent rally on Wednesday after data showed domestic crude stocks fell by 5.6 million barrels, snapping 10 straight weeks of builds.
-Brent crude hovered at $111.80.
+U.S. crude added 18 cents to settle at $97.38, on top of a 1.2 percent rally on Wednesday after data showed domestic crude stocks fell by 5.6 million barrels, snapping 10 straight weeks of builds.
+Brent crude fell 0 cents to $110.98.